monarch-initiative/monarch-stack/README.md

   - monarch-ui-old/

 Each directory contains data and configuration files needed for the Monarch services.
-The -old directories contain the files for the previous run of make, or be empty if this is the first time running make.
+The -old directories contain the files for the previous run of make or will be empty if this is the first time running make.

 #### Fetching data for a single service